 Method:

-Mix together flour, eggs, salt, pepper, garlic powder, and sugar in a bowl.
-Add grated/shredded potatoes (or leftover mashed potatoes) until mixed.
+- Mix mashed potatoes, flour, eggs, salt, pepper, garlic powder, and sugar in a large bowl.

-Drop the batter into the hot oil with a tablespoon – ensuring that the pancakes do not touch each other.
+- Drop the batter into the hot oil with a tablespoon, ensuring the pancakes do not touch each other.
+Flip and fry until golden brown on both sides, about five minutes per side.
+Add more oil if needed to make more pancakes.

 German Potato Pancakes Recipe